quorumcontrol/tupelo-docs/docs/whitepaper.md

 #### Updating Membership

 At the end of epoch $E$, the active Signers collectively construct and notarize a `EPOCH_END`` transaction with $closingEpoch \= E$.
-They determine the $$signersJoining$$ and $$signersLeaving$$ arrays based on staking transactions that occurred during epoch $E$.
+They determine the $signersJoining$ and $signersLeaving$ arrays based on staking transactions that occurred during epoch $E$.

 Recall that nodes wishing to register as Signers deposit their bonds by appending to their own Chain Trees a `DEPOSIT_STAKE` transaction that triggers a corresponding `ACTIVATE_SIGNER` transaction on the Notary Group Chain Tree.
 Since every notarized transaction is associated with a specific epoch, the set of `ACTIVATE_SIGNER` transactions on the Notary Group Chain Tree for epoch $E$ can be mapped to $(K,A)$ pairs to create the $signersJoining$ for epoch $E+2$.
-Similarly, the signersLeaving array for epoch $$E+1$$ can be computed by mapping the set of $$DEACTIVATE\_SIGNER transactions notarized in epoch $E$.
+Similarly, the signersLeaving array for epoch $E+1$ can be computed by mapping the set of `DEACTIVATE_SIGNER`` transactions notarized in epoch $E$.

 #### Determining the Active Signer Set For a Conflict Set

 The set of active Signers assigned to resolve a conflict set for tip $T$ is determined by the epoch implied by cycle $C$ specified in the $PROPOSE(B,T,C)$ message(s) sent by the Chain Tree owner(s).
 There is no disagreement in the common cases when only a single proposal is sent, when multiple proposals for extending $T$ specify the same cycle, or multiple proposals specifying different cycles in the same epoch.
-The uncommon case around epoch boundaries where multiple proposals specify different $C$ implying different $$E$$, and are consequently gossipped to different active Signer sets requires a more complex solution (described in Edge Cases below).
+The uncommon case around epoch boundaries where multiple proposals specify different $C$ implying different $E$, and are consequently gossipped to different active Signer sets requires a more complex solution (described in Edge Cases below).

 #### Max Churn

 In order to preserve the state of the Notary Group Chain Tree and ensure safety across epoch boundaries, the protocol defines a `<MaxChurn>` parameter that limits the amount of Signer turnover in any epoch.
-The `<MaxChurn>` for any epoch $$E$$ is enforced by limiting the number of `ACTIVATE_SIGNER` and `DEACTIVATE_SIGNER` transactions that are posted to the Notary Group Chain Tree in epoch $$E$$.
-This limit is defined as a the integer floor of ⅓ active stake in epoch $$E-1$$.
-This means that at least ⅔ of active Signers from epoch $$E$$ will be active in epoch $$E+1$$.
-We call this ⅔ Signers the forward Signer set for epoch $$E$$, and the rear Signer set for epoch $$E+1$$.
+The `<MaxChurn>` for any epoch $E$ is enforced by limiting the number of `ACTIVATE_SIGNER` and `DEACTIVATE_SIGNER` transactions that are posted to the Notary Group Chain Tree in epoch $E$.
+This limit is defined as a the integer floor of ⅓ active stake in epoch $E-1$.
+This means that at least ⅔ of active Signers from epoch $E$ will be active in epoch $E+1$.
+We call this ⅔ Signers the forward Signer set for epoch $E$, and the rear Signer set for epoch $E+1$.
 These sets will be useful for resolving conflict sets that span epoch boundaries (see Edge Cases below).

 #### Processing Withdrawals